ROAD TRAFFIC ACCIDENTS INVOLVING PEDAL CYCLISTS

 Case scenario 3

-A cyclist was injured when a lorry driver turned left at a junction just as the cyclist was passing.
-The lorry driver was negligent for failing to check his mirror before turning left.
+A cyclist was injured when a lorry driver turned justify at a junction just as the cyclist was passing.
+The lorry driver was negligent for failing to check his mirror before turning justify.
 The cyclist was found 30% to blame for failing to pay attention to the need for the lorry to have extra room to turn the corner.
 The cyclist should have stopped/slowed down.

 Case scenario 4